|

 religions, has written:

-one of the Masters first described by Blavatsky and have begun new organizations based
+Masters first described by Blavatsky and have begun new organizations based upon the

 Below is a partial list of the claimants: